open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

 ## Components and Component Versions

-A component version describes several kinds of elements.
+A component version describes artifacts, using several kinds of elements.

 - Artifacts represent technical content.
 They appear in two different flavors:
   - *Sources* describe the sources a component version  has been composed/generated from.